casperiv0/ghostybot/README.md

 # Ghostybot

-A Custom Discord bot with a lot of commands for Discord communities. (+90 commands)
+A Custom Discord bot with a lot of commands for Discord communities. (+100 commands) Economy, util, fun, music, admin, xp system, welcome messages, audit-logs and more!

 [Invite ghostybot here](https://discord.com/oauth2/authorize?client_id=632843197600759809&scope=bot&permissions=8)

 ### Disclaimer (if self-hosted)

-You are not allowed to upload this bot to any service such as discordbotlist & top.gg, you are only allowed to host this bot for your community.
+You are not allowed to upload this bot to any service such as discordbotlist or top.gg, you are only allowed to host this bot for your community.

 ## Table of contents